Customizing Tenant Configuration & Management

 {

-public function getTenantConnectionConfig(?string $identifier): TenantConnectionConfigDTO
+public function getTenantConnectionConfig(mixed $identifier): TenantConnectionConfigDTO

 {